 In the germination phase of the plants life you should be very careful with watering because that autoflower seedling is very fragile and it will easily bend if you water the soil surface too hard.
 When that little sprout is in this stage of growth it is better to keep the surface moist but not too wet and it is better to use a hand sprayer to moisture the growing medium.
 When you are watering this little herb don’t pour/spray water directly on the stem of the plant but around it because it can easily get a stem rot or fungus / mold.
 Basically you need to keep the surface of the soil wet and that is it for this stage of growth.

 Watering after germination

-After the seedling has established itself and the first couple of true leaves has showed you need to let the surface of the soil dry up before the next watering.
-When you see that the surface of the soil (2 to 4 centimeters, 1 to 2 inches) deep is dry then you can water the it again till a little runoff water starts showing at the bottom of the pot.
-You can also use soil humidity meters for a more accurate reading but it is not necessary.
+After the seedling has established itself and the first couple of true leaves have showed you need to let the surface of the soil dry up before the next watering.
+When you see that the surface of the soil (2 to 4 centimeters, 1 to 2 inches) deep is dry then you can water it again till a little runoff water starts showing at the bottom of the pot.
+You can also use soil humidity meters for a more accurate reading but it is not necessary for beginner growers.

 Over watering can be fixed by just letting the plant soak up all the water for a couple of days and dont give it additional water till the growing medium is completely dry again.

 Under-watering isn’t as big of an issue because the plant can survive long periods of drought and the soil is kept well irrigated and full with nutrients when you underwater rather than over-water.

 When your plant doesn’t receive enough water it will start to wilt, because the plant cells that kept stems and leaves rigid by the water pressure in the cells won’t be able to get enough water and start shrinking and your autoflower plant will start to wilt.

 This process can be reversed simply getting water to your plant as soon as possible and in a couple of hours those leafs will be up and they will look as new.